datareel/datareel/cluster_manager/README.txt

 NOTE: File replication requires public SSH key authentication for the backup user account that will run the replication scripts from the user’s crontab.
-NOTE: If you are using “root” to run system backups you can limit access to key SSH authentication to run specific commands.
+NOTE: If you are using "root" to run system backups you can limit access to key SSH authentication to run specific commands.
 Typically the back user is a special user account used just for running file system backups.